 The Solent Recreation Mitigation Strategy (SRMS) uses a sliding scale to calculate the SRMS contribution for new residential development built within 5.6km of the coastline.
 The contribution is calculated on the number of bedrooms per individual dwelling.

-The table below provides details of the 2019/20 rates (including the council’s monitoring and administration fee).
-It is anticipated these rates will next be updated on 1 April 2020.
+Table A provides details of the 2020/21 rates (including the council’s monitoring and administration fee).

 |Number of bedrooms||Amount||5% monitoring fee||Administration fee||Total|